Lucas-mother3/Lucas-mother3/README.md

 ### RSS feed

 This is the RSS feed of my Neocities website.
-If you want to use it, you add this on `~/.config/newsboat/urls` Using other platforms?
-Use an another RSS client
+If you want to use it, you add this on `~/.config/newsboat/urls`.

+Using other platforms?
+Use an another RSS client.

 [RSS Feed](https://alexisgaming95.neocities.org/feed.xml)